openrndr/orx/orx-color/README.md

 ### DemoFettePalette01

-Demonstrates `generateColorRamp()`, a function with numerous parameters to generate color ramps.
+Demonstrates `generateColorRamp()`, a function with many parameters to generate color ramps.

 The first argument is the number of base colors to produce.